 The dentist had never filed a tax return before and thought that as taxes were in the payroll, all tax relief would be taken care of.

-They didn’t realise that despite having been paid for their GDC and PII costs and receiving a car allowance from the corporate employer.
-Tax relief could be claimed on the costs they had paid to operate as a dentist, including their superannuation and travelling costs.
+They didn’t realise that despite being paid for their GDC and PII costs and receiving a car allowance from the corporate employer, tax relief could be claimed on their fees to operate as dentists and their travelling costs.

 After a review, we have of expenses for this dentist, they have now been able to claim additional tax relief on their: